First Word

 Published by Patti M. Walsh

 A storyteller since her first fib, Patti M. Walsh is an award-winning author who writes short stories, novels, and memoirs.
-Her first novel, GHOST GIRL, is a middle-grade coming-of-age ghost story based on Celtic mythology.
+CHICK STORIES is a memoir of adventures lived, laughter shared, and lessons learned with my girlfriends.
+GHOST GIRL and HOUNDED are middle-grade coming-of-age stories inspired by Celtic mythology.
+She offers multi-media presentations on Celtic mythology.
 In addition to extensive experience teaching and counseling, Patti is a Hermes award-winning business and technical writer.
 Visit www.pattimwalsh.com.